rdwz/Moshier-Ephemeris-JS/README.md

 The Jet Propulsion lab also has an ephemeris, which is only accessible via their website or a telnet connection.
 There's also the "Swiss Ephemeris", which is available for free until you hit a certain threshold.

 Both of these popular ephemerides aren't as distributable as Moshier's.
 They're both essentially gigantic tables - dozens of MBs large - or otherwise hard to readily access (see: telnet connection).
 Moshier's, with its tiny size, is built for the modern web and can be implemented directly into something as small as a phone, raspberry pi, or any client side app.
+The minified build as of 1.2.1 is 235kb in size.

 Moshier's Ephemeris is good from -3000 B.C.E - 3000 C.E.
 Its results are always within less than a degree of the other leading Ephemerii, making this a highly precise library.